-Election of Officers and Committees, and Duties of Officers
+Officers

 Section 1.
-The Officers of the Assembly shall be the President of the Assembly (hereafter, “the President”); the Vice-President and President-Elect (hereafter, “the Vice-President”), who shall succeed to the Office of President the July following his or her assumption of the Vice-Presidential duties; and the Secretary.
+The Officers of the Assembly shall be the President of the Assembly (hereinafter, “the President”); the Vice President and President-Elect (hereinafter, “the Vice President”), who shall succeed to the Office of President on July 1 following his or her term as Vice President; and the Secretary.
 Each of the officers shall represent a different constituency.

+Section 2.
+Officers shall serve one-year terms and shall assume their duties on July 1.

+Section 3.
+Officers shall perform the duties prescribed by these bylaws and by the parliamentary authority adopted by the Assembly (see VIII).

 Section 4.
-Officers shall serve one-year terms and shall assume their duties on July 1.
+President.
+The President shall preside over meetings of the Assembly and of the Executive Committee.
+He or she shall serve on all long-range planning or long-range advisory committees of the university.

+The President shall appoint a Parliamentarian, who shall attend all Assembly meetings and advise the President on parliamentary procedure.

 Section 5.
-Officers shall perform the duties prescribed by these bylaws and by the parliamentary authority adopted by the AssemblyVIII.
+Vice President.
+The Vice President shall perform the duties of the President during his or her absence and shall serve on all long-range planning or long-range advisory committees of the university.
+The Vice President shall coordinate faculty presentations to the Board of Visitors.
+The Vice President shall recommend a slate of candidates at the Annual Meeting (IV.2).

 Section 6.
-The President shall preside over meetings of the Assembly and shall appoint a Parliamentarian.
-The Parliamentarian shall attend all Assembly meetings and advise the Chair on parliamentary procedure.
-The President shall serve on all long-range planning or long-range advisory committees of the university.
+Secretary.
+The Secretary shall maintain the membership roster; prepare and distribute to each member of the faculty the agenda for regular meetings at least seven calendar days prior to the meetings; prepare and publish the minutes of meetings of the Assembly, as well as the Assembly’s reports and resolutions.

 Section 7.
-The Vice-President shall perform the duties of the President during his or her absence and shall serve on all long-range planning or long-range advisory committees of the university.
+When the elected President, Vice President, or Secretary is unable to take office, or is unable to complete a term of office, a replacement shall be elected to complete the term, by the means described in IV.1-2.

 Section 8.
-The Secretary shall: maintain the membership roster; prepare and distribute to each member of the faculty the agenda for regular meetings at least ten calendar days prior to the meetings; prepare and distribute the minutes of meetings of the Assembly’, except for those of executive sessions, to members of the Assembly, to the President of the university, to the Provost and other concerned parties, and to the university Archivist; and shall have published in an appropriate publication a report to the faculty of the business conducted in each meeting.
+The faculty representative to the Board of Visitors shall not serve as an officer of the Assembly or as a member on the Committee on Academic Affairs, the Committee on Faculty Affairs, or the Committee on Planning and Resources.

 Section 9.
-When either the elected President, Vice-President or the Secretary is unable to take office, or is unable to complete a term of office, a replacement shall be elected, by the means described in Article II, Section 3, to complete the term.

-Section 10.
-Neither the faculty representative to the Board of Visitors nor the appointed NTE representative (when one is serving on the Assembly) shall serve as an Officer of the Assembly or as a member on the Committee on Academic Affairs, the Committee on Faculty Affairs, or the Committee on Planning and Resources.
+The appointed NTE representative (when one is serving on the Assembly) shall not serve as an officer of the Assembly.

-ARTICLE I
+ARTICLE III

-Elections of Representatives and Alternates
+Elections of Representatives

 Section 1.
-Regular elections for Assembly representatives and alternates shall be held by March 1 of each year, with elected members assuming their duties at the first regular meeting of the ensuing academic year.
-However, newly elected members shall attend the Annual Meeting (See Article II, Section 2).
+Regular elections for Assembly representatives and alternates shall be held by March 1 of each year, with elected members assuming their duties on July 1 after their election.
+However, newly elected members shall attend the Annual Meeting (see IV.1).

 Section 2.
 Appointment of the non-voting NTE faculty representative shall be made, when necessary, by the Executive Committee at the Annual Meeting.

-Section 2.
+ARTICLE IV

+Election of Officers and Committees

+Section 1.
+The Annual Meeting.
 Each spring, after the election of the new members of the Assembly and prior to Commencement, the incumbent officers shall convene the following year’s Assembly for the Annual Meeting.
-The purpose of the Annual Meeting shall be to elect the Executive Committee (See Article IV and Article V, Section 5).
+The purpose of the Annual Meeting shall be to elect the officers, the chairs of the three governing committees (the Committee on Academic Affairs, the Committee on Faculty Affairs, and the Committee on Planning and Resources), and the members of the Executive Committee and the Committee on Planning and Resources (COPAR).

-Elections shall proceed in the following sequence: President (if necessary), Vice-President, Secretary, the remaining members of the Executive Committee, the Committee on Academic Affairs, the Committee on Faculty Affairs, and the Committee on Planning and Resources.
-The incumbent Officers shall officiate at this meeting and shall distribute notices of the meeting and minutes as for regular meetings.
-Only the members of the following year’s Assembly are eligible to vote in this meeting.
+Elections shall proceed in the following sequence: President (if necessary), Vice President, Secretary, the chairs of the three governing committees, and the remaining members of the Executive Committee and COPAR.
+The incumbent officers shall officiate at this meeting and shall distribute notices of the meeting and minutes as for regular meetings.
+Only the members of the following year’s Assembly are eligible to vote at this meeting.